 Good accounting software puts you in control of your business.
 You can automate regular tasks, including keeping records and completing statutory returns.
-Once the data is recorded, you can generate reports that will enable you to run your business better.
+And because accounting software holds a whole mass of financial data, you can generate reports that help you understand and to run your business better.

 - How you can use accounting software.